-Whenever his soulmate had offered information about themselves, they had always phrased things strangely.
-Bruce had begun to think that they were censoring their words, as he had always clammed up during those times, thinking they were making fun of him.
+Whenever his soulmate had offered information about themselves, they’d always phrased things strangely.
+He had begun to think that they were censoring their words, as Bruce had always clammed up during those times, thinking they were making fun of him.
 Now, he believed that perhaps there was some language barrier here, and was becoming more comfortable with his theory.

 That’s okay.
 I understand things get busy.

-They had started to write again, but Bruce cut them off with an,
+They’d started to write once more, but Bruce cut them off with an,

 I haven’t been a very good soulmate, have I?

 Bruce held his breath.
 He was taking a huge leap here.
-Now that he was in a better place, he felt like he couldn’t deny himself a chance at happiness any longer.
+Now that he was in a better place, he didn’t want to deny himself a chance at happiness any longer.
 It was all he could hope that this wasn’t too little, too late.

 When his soulmate wrote back, it certainly wasn’t with anything he was expecting.